Hazards and the Growing Need for Safety in Community Healthcare

 The final reason is key in this case because health care workers do not have the support and protections that they would in a traditional workplace environment.

-“But SafetyLine Lone Worker can provide that needed support and protection,” says Heather Eastman, Director of Sales and Business Development at SafetyLine Lone Worker.
+“But SafetyLine Lone Worker can provide that needed support and protection,” says Heather Touhey, Chief Executive Officer of SafetyLine Lone Worker.
 “When a nurse or health care worker goes into a patient’s home, they’re vulnerable to several unique risks.
 SafetyLine keeps them connected to a monitor who can watch their back while providing the worker with an accessible, easy-to-use way to call for urgent help should something happen.”

 In addition to implementing the support of SafetyLine and the assigned monitors, you can also: